joe-butler-23/todoist-mcp-server-extended/README.md

 * **Flexible Filtering**: Filter tasks by project, section, due date, priority, and labels
 * **Rich Task Details**: Support for descriptions, due dates, priority levels, and project/section assignment

-For a complete list of available tools and their usage, see [tools.md](tools.md) in .docs.
+For a complete list of available tools and their usage, see [tools.md](tools.md) in doc.

 ## Installation